ghackenberg/lightweight-cpp-plugin-framework/README.md

 These dependencies are crucial for setting up the development environment and compiling the project:

-*   **CMake**: The cross-platform build system used to configure and generate the project builds.
+*   **CMake**: The cross-platform build system used to configure and generate the project builds (i.e. core and plugin shared libraries as well as main executable).
 *   **vcpkg**: A C++ package manager used to install and manage library dependencies.
 The required libraries are listed in the `vcpkg.json` file in the root directory.

 ### Build- and run-time